aliazani/books/linux-tricks/lpic1.md

 * locate ==> first you should use **updatedb** to update the database of files

-* This tool is indexing all of the files and is faster than find commnad but less flexibale
+* This tool is indexing all of the files and is faster than find command but less flexible

-* /etc/updatedb.conf ==> is the configuration for updatedb command
+* /etc/updatedb.conf ==> is the configuration for update-db command

   * BIND_MOUNT ==> allows us to mount all or part of another file system